0xMartin/NetworkAppTestingTool/README.md

 ## MQTT Broker Module
 This module **does not support** sending messages using the 'module_send' keyword.
 The module simply starts an MQTT broker and facilitates its operation.
 The module does not allow receiving incoming communication either.
 It acts solely as a mediator for MQTT communication between clients connected to it.

+## Web crawler

+This module **does not support** sending messages using the 'module_send' keyword.
+During the creation of this module, the process of analyzing web pages is automatically started.
+After the completion of this process, the output of the analysis is written into the message buffer.

 ---

 # 🧪 Test Configuration Samples